KirillHit/twl_spike_yolo/README.md

 ## Model evaluation and analysis tools

-The `tools` folder contains scripts for evaluating and analyzing models:
+The `scripts` folder contains scripts for evaluating and analyzing models:

 - **estimate_energy.py** — estimates the energy efficiency of a model using the provided config.
 - **estimate_activity.py** — analyzes neuron activity in the network layers.